Andrew E. K. Benham: Post-Civil War

-Upon the return of peace, he served at the New York Navy Yard from 1866 to 1870, but for a stint of duty in Susquehanna in 1867.
+After the war, he served at the New York Navy Yard from 1866 to 1870, but for a stint of duty in Susquehanna in 1867.
+During this time, he was promoted to commander.
 Following duty as a lighthouse inspector in 1870 and 1871, Benham commanded first Canonicus and then Saugus, both on the North Atlantic Station and returned to lighthouse inspecting in 1874.
+He was promoted to captain in March 1875.
 After commanding Richmond on the Asiatic Station between 1878 and 1881, he went to the Portsmouth Navy Yard.
 The years 1885 and 1886 brought him his third tour of duty as lighthouse inspector.
+During this period, he was promoted to commodore.
 Following a tour of duty at League Island, Pennsylvania, in 1888, he became commandant of the Mare Island Navy Yard in 1889.
+In February 1890, he was promoted to rear admiral.